AmaliT/git-novice/03-create.md

 > ## Places to Create Git Repositories {.challenge}
 >
-> Dracula starts a new project, `moons`, related to his `planets` project.
+> Andy starts a new project, `ideas`, related to his `Blueskies16` project.
 > Despite Wolfman's concerns, he enters the following sequence of commands to
 > create one Git repository inside another:
 >
 > ~~~ {.bash}
 > cd             # return to home directory
-> mkdir planets  # make a new directory planets
+> mkdir Blueskies16  # make a new directory planets
-> cd planets     # go into planets
+> cd Blueskies16     # go into planets
 > git init       # make the planets directory a Git repository
-> mkdir moons    # make a sub-directory planets/moons
+> mkdir ideas    # make a sub-directory planets/moons
-> cd moons       # go into planets/moons
+> cd ideas       # go into planets/moons
 > git init       # make the moons sub-directory a Git repository
 > ~~~
 >